Understanding MEDIA_ROOT and MEDIA_URL in Django

 - Configuration: You set

-directory within your project’s base directory.
+In this example, MEDIA_ROOT is set to a media directory within your project’s base directory.
 This means that all uploaded files will be stored in a folder named media located at the root of your project.

 What is MEDIA_URL?

-MEDIA_URL is a Django setting that defines the URL endpoint used to access media files stored in MEDIA_ROOT
+MEDIA_URL is a Django setting that defines the URL endpoint used to access media files stored in MEDIA_ROOT.
+This URL is used to reference media files in templates and static files.

 - Purpose: It provides the web-accessible URL to access the files stored in MEDIA_ROOT.